-Botox for your frown lines… dermal fillers for fuller lips… a HydraFacial here… a chemical peel there… All these treatments are currently being crushed by beauty members nationwide.
+Botox for those pesky frown lines… dermal fillers for fuller lips… a HydraFacial here… a chemical peel there… all these treatments are currently being crushed by beauty members nationwide.
 But did you know there’s more to an aesthetic subscription than the face?

 1. Hair Restoration